sirkamar/AROLib/README.md

 12.
 ```

-Additionally, all interfaces implicitly include access to the public member functions from class `Object`, as such they can be invoked directly from references to interface types.
+Additionally, all interfaces implicitly include access to the public member functions from class `Object`, as such
+they can be invoked directly from references to interface types.

 ## Automatic Reference Management
-All objects created from the classes contained within or derived from the ARO Library are required to be dynamically instantiated using the C++ **new** operator.
-As such, the library provides an Automatic Reference Management (ARM) facility to simplify memory management and monitoring.
-The ARM facility defines the template `Ref` that is used to manage raw pointers from the **new** operator.
+All objects created from the classes contained within or derived from the ARO Library are required to be dynamically
+instantiated using the C++ **new** operator.
+As such, the library provides an Automatic Reference Management (ARM)
+facility to simplify memory management and monitoring.
+The ARM facility defines the template `Ref` that is used to
+manage raw pointers from the **new** operator.

 ```cpp
 Ref<Object> obj = new Object();
 ```

 The above statement is read: “reference to an Object, obj, is assigned a new instance of class Object”.
+The template
-The template Ref represents a reference (i.e. a smart pointer) and allows access to the referenced object by dereferencing it using the C++ arrow operator, i.e. `->`.
-For the purpose of clarity, unless otherwise specified, all instances of the term “reference” or “references” within this document shall hereinafter be interpreted to mean an instance or instances, respectively, of the template `Ref`.
+`Ref` represents a reference (i.e. a smart pointer) and allows access to the referenced object by dereferencing it
+using `->`, i.e. the C++ arrow operator.
+For the purpose of clarity, unless otherwise specified, all instances of
+the term “reference” or “references” within this document shall hereinafter be interpreted to mean an instance or
+instances, respectively, of the template `Ref`.

 ```cpp
 Ref<String> str = obj->toString();
 ```

-To prevent accidental incorrect usage of the raw pointer returned by the **new** operator, the ARO Library provides a wrapper template `rnew` to safely instantiate and return a reference to an instance of a given class.
-The required constructor parameters, if any, should be specified within parentheses as usual.
+To prevent accidental incorrect usage of the raw pointer returned by the **new** operator, the ARO Library provides
+a wrapper template `rnew` to safely instantiate and return a reference to an instance of a given class.
+The required
+constructor parameters, if any, should be specified within the parentheses as usual.

 ```cpp
 // never do this, as it will cause a memory leak